UPenn-CIT599/591-final-project-rachel-ting-scott/README.md

 lists of tokens, stems, and lemmas;
 Tutorial used for learning how to use OpenNLP: https://www.tutorialkart.com/opennlp/apache-opennlp-tutorial/;

-Project Status: on-going.
+Project Status: On-going.
 We are working on including a summary analysis and using an API for the sentiment analysis.